zeeshan2k2/Menu/README.md

 - Built as a UI-focused project to explore screen structure and navigation
 - Emphasis on clean layout and predictable data flow
-- Can be extended with backend integration and real ordering logic

 ---